One of the best features of Apple’s Weather app is receiving rain, snow, and severe weather alerts on your iPhone and Apple Watch.

 If there’s an available update, click on Download and Install, then follow the onscreen instructions to complete the update.

 Once your device is running on iOS 15+, the next thing you have to do is to make sure location access is on or allowed for the Weather app.

 - To turn on Location Access, go to the Settings app.

-- Scroll down to Privacy, and tap it.
+- Scroll down to Privacy & Security, and tap it.

 - Then click on Location Services.

 - Then under the Allow Location Access section, you need to select Always.
-Once you tap that, Location Acess will be on from here on out.
+We also suggest toggling on Precise Location.